chris-hall-hu/bootrun/README.md

   - system.module.css
   - system.theme.css
 ```
-A few css rules are still really useful to make the admin toolbar work, alignment styles from the CCK WYSIWYG etc. I have started adding these to a drupal_system.css file.
+A few css rules are still really useful to make the admin toolbar work, alignment styles from the CCK WYSIWYG etc. these styles are obtained from
+the parent theme [Sinatra](https://github.com/chris-hall-hu/sinatra)(another learning experiment).

 ## Themes can have config also
 I added the yaml config for my repsonsive image styles to this theme (really just as a reminder for when I am doing real themeing),